tormi/WunderWay/working-at-wunderkraut/communicating/communication-pyramid.md

 layout: page
 title: Pyramid of Communication
 ---
+## Choose your channel appropriately
+The choice of which communication channel is most appropriate depends on the purpose of the conversation, as well as on the surrounding conditions.

 We have plenty of channels, how to communicate with peers and customers.
 The _Pyramid of Communication_ provides a guideline, when to use which channel based on the urgency of the topic to address.

 This list is ordered descendingly from urgent & synchronous to informative & asynchronous: